 Encrypt virtual disks on a Windows VM

 For enhanced virtual machine (VM) security and compliance, virtual disks in Azure can be encrypted.
-Disks are encrypted using cryptographic keys that are secured in an Azure Key Vault.
+Disks are encrypted by using cryptographic keys that are secured in an Azure Key Vault.
 You control these cryptographic keys and can audit their use.
-This article details how to encrypt virtual disks on a Windows VM using Azure PowerShell.
-You can also encrypt a Linux VM using the Azure CLI.
+This article describes how to encrypt virtual disks on a Windows VM by using Azure PowerShell.
+You can also encrypt a Linux VM by using the Azure CLI.

 Overview of disk encryption